ikjordan/picozx81/README.md

 ### F3 - View Emulator Configuration
 Displays the current emulator status.
 Any sound that is playing is paused.
 Note that this display is read only, no changes to the configuration can be made.
 Press `Escape`, `space`, `Q` or `0` to exit back to the running emulator.
 Note that the displayed directory path may be truncated due to space constraints
 ### F4 - Pause
 Pauses the emulation.
 Handy if the phone rings during a gaming session! `P` is XORed into the 4 corners of the display to indicate that the emulator is paused.
-Press `Escape`, `space`, `Q` or `0` to end the pause and return to the running emulator
+Press `Escape`, `space`, `Q` or `0` to end the pause and return to the running emulator.

+Whilst paused a screenshot can be saved to the directory specified in the `[defaults]` section of the ini file.
+Press `S` to save a screenshot as a 16 colour BMP file
 ### F5 - Display Keyboard Overlay
 The ZX80 and ZX81 use single key press BASIC entry.
 Pressing `F5` displays a 4 colour image (VGA) or a grey scale image (DVI / HDMI) representing the keyboard of the computer being emulated, so that the correct key presses can be determined.
 The image was taken from [sz81](https://github.com/SegHaxx/sz81).
 It is possible to enter commands whilst the keyboard is displayed